TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Arni also presented the status of ADMB-IDE 11.5 and a sub-group was formed to help w/ maintenance of this package that is commonly used.

 Also, see breakout group discussions [ADMB-IDE](#groupadmbide).
+/
 **<a name="groupvideos">Instructional videos</a>**

-* An excellent instructional video was developed by Mollie, Hans, and Arni.
+* An excellent instructional video was developed by Mollie, Hans, and Arni [Link?].

 **<a name="newwebsite"/>Website: review new WordPress alternative to Plone.</a>**